100stacks/100stacks.github.io/blog/python-generators.md

 Memory (After) adding 1M list objects to an empty List: 8697464 bytes Took 2.540992000000003 seconds

-Memory (After) adding 1M list objects if we RETYPED the List object as Generator: 88 bytes Took 0.11375400000000013 seconds
+Memory (After) adding 1M list objects if we RETYPED the List object as a Generator: 88 bytes Took 0.11375400000000013 seconds

 Memory (After) adding 1M list objects to a NEW Generator: 88 bytes